cloudera-labs/cdp-tf-quickstarts/README.md

 Reference the `terraform.tfvars.template` in each cloud provider directory and the sample contents with indicators of values to change shown below.

+> [!IMPORTANT]
+> Ensure the value of the `env_prefix` variable is 12 characters or less in length and consist only of lowercase letters, numbers, and hyphens.

 ```bash
 # Change into cloud provider directory, e.g. for aws
 cd aws